 Where can I ride a shared e-scooter in Chicago?

-Electric Scooter Parking
+Chicago Scooter Parking Laws

-Scooters must be parked in the public right-of-way unless the scooter rental company has established a designated parking area on private property.
+- Scooters must be parked in the public right-of-way unless the scooter rental company has established a designated parking area on private property.

-Scooters should be parked upright with both wheels on the ground.
+- Scooters should be parked upright with both wheels on the ground.

-Scooters must be parked in a manner that there is a clear path of travel for pedestrians with at least 5 feet of clearance.
+- Scooters must be parked in a manner that there is a clear path of travel for pedestrians with at least 5 feet of clearance.

-Scooters are not permitted to be parked along building facades or to interfere with fire hydrants, bus shelters, loading zones, or building access area.
+- Scooters are not permitted to be parked along building facades or to interfere with fire hydrants, bus shelters, loading zones, or building access area.

-Scooters are not permitted to be locked to private fences, bus shelters, bus stop signage, or disabled parking signs.
+- Scooters are not permitted to be locked to private fences, bus shelters, bus stop signage, or disabled parking signs.

 Are electric scooters road legal?